NadavYakobovich/Fibonacci--Docker-Image/README.md

 ### How to run:
-#### Option 1:
+#### Option 1 (recommended):

-   pull the image from docker hub
+   Pull the image from docker hub

  ```
  docker pull nadav0545/nadav_image
   ```
-  creates a container that will run fibonacci.sh inside it and print to the standard output
+  Creates a container that will run fibonacci.sh inside it and print to the standard output

   ```
  docker run nadav0545/nadav_image